PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/extend-grid-with-javascript.md

 ---
-title: How to extend a Grid with Javascript extensions?
+title: How to extend a Grid with Javascript extensions
+menuTitle: Extend a Grid with Javascript extensions
 weight: 4
 ---

-# Extend a grid with Javascript extensions
+# How to extend a grid with Javascript extensions

 ## Introduction
 Javascript grid extensions supplement grid behavior and enhance user experience.